pingcap/docs-tidb-operator/en/deploy-tiproxy.md

 ## Access TiProxy

-TiProxy exposes a `NodePort` type service.
-This service exposes two ports, one called `tiproxy-api` for API access and the other called `tiproxy-sql` for the MySQL protocol.
+TiProxy exposes a `NodePort` type service, which provides two endpoints:

+- `tiproxy-api`: for API access.
+- `tiproxy-sql`: for the MySQL protocol access.

 To get the ports for these services: